borentaylor05/apify/README.md

 ```
 ## Usage
 #### Include Modules
- Include the module in **all models you will access via API** to access the apify method.
+ To access the apify method, include the module in **all models you will access via API**.
 ```ruby
     class User < ActiveRecord::Base
 	    include Apify